Nirekron/Seema_Gang-LethalCompany/Seema/BepInEx/plugins/Dantor-Dantors_Mental_Hospital/README.md

 This is my first ever mod so bear with me.

 **Features:**
-- Currently 13 different tiles (More planned)
+- Currently 14 different tiles (More planned)
 - 3 different main entrance variations to spice things up
 - 3 different jump room layouts (with moving obstacles!)
 - Green colored steam fog (optional) which can also damage players if they stay for too long (optional)
+- Apparatus Room (FacilityMeldown enjoyers rejoice!)
 - Breaker box spawns
 - Big terminal doors
 - Long corridors with covers to protect yourself from Nutcrackers & Thumpers